 - Visit our Gender Services page to learn more about our services for transgender students

-- Our Pharmacy provides prescription and non-prescription medication, self-care supplies, and consultation to help our campus community members stay healthy
+- Our Pharmacy provides prescription and non-prescription medication, sexual health and self-care supplies (including binders), and consultation to help our campus community members stay healthy

 Counseling & support

 Many students find themselves questioning, expanding, refining, or claiming their sexual orientation and relationship preferences during their college years.